openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 | measurementSwitch               | D2-01       | 0x00-0F,11,12 | generalSwitch(/A/B), instantpower,<br/>totalusage, repeaterMode | NodOn In Wall Switch | Discovery |
 | classicDevice                   | F6-02       | 0x01-02       | virtualRockerswitchA, virtualRockerswitchB | - | Teach-in |

-¹ Not all channels are supported by all devices, it depends which specific EEP type is used by the device, all thing types additionally support receivingState channel
+¹ Not all channels are supported by all devices, it depends which specific EEP type is used by the device, all thing types additionally support `rssi`, `repeatCount` and `lastReceived` channels

 ² These are just examples of supported devices